-Supporting Features Criteria Supports Supports with Exceptions Supports through Equivalent Facilitation Does not Support Not Applicable Remarks and Explanations Describe how the product does or does not comply with the requirements products that are identified as accessibility features, where those features are developed and documented according to industry standards.
+industry standards.
 Applications also shall not disrupt or disable activated features of any operating system that are identified as accessibility features where the application programming interface for those accessibility features has been documented by the manufacturer of the operating system and is available to the product developer. (c) A well-defined on-screen indication of the current focus shall be provided that moves among interactive interface elements as the input focus changes.
-The focus shall be programmatically exposed so that Assistive Technology can track focus and focus changes. (d) Sufficient information about a user interface element including the identity, operation and state of the element shall be available to Assistive Technology.
-When an image represents a program element, the information conveyed by the image must also be available in text. (e) When bitmap images are used to identify controls, status indicators, or other programmatic elements, the meaning assigned to those images shall be consistent throughout an application's performance. (f) Textual information shall be provided through operating system functions for displaying text.
-The minimum information that shall be made available is text content, text input caret location, and text attributes. (g) Applications shall not override user selected contrast and color selections and other individual display attributes. (h) When animation is displayed, the information shall be displayable in at least one non-animated presentation mode at the option of the user. (i) Color coding shall not be used as the only means of conveying information, indicating an action, prompting a response, or distinguishing a visual element. (j) When a product permits a user to adjust color and contrast settings, a variety of color selections capable of producing a range of contrast levels shall be provided.
+The focus shall be programmatically exposed so that Assistive Technology can track focus and focus changes.
+Supports with Exceptions Since product is a web application, product makes use of built-in on-screen focus indicator, present in all major browsers.
+In some situations (ex. tabbing around between hyperlinks), the browser default focus is not well-defined. (d) Sufficient information about a user interface element including the identity, operation and state of the element shall be available to Assistive Technology.
+When an image represents a program element, the information conveyed by the image must also be available in text.
+Supports with Exceptions We are in the process of implementing this criterion.
+It has been implemented for most product elements, but some exceptions still remain. (e) When bitmap images are used to identify controls, status indicators, or other programmatic elements, the meaning assigned to those images shall be consistent throughout an application's performance.
+Supports This is the case for all product elements. (f) Textual information shall be provided through operating system functions for displaying text.
+The minimum information that shall be made available is text content, text input caret location, and text attributes.
+Supports Since product is a web application, product makes use of standard browserbased methods for displaying text. (g) Applications shall not override user selected contrast and color selections and other individual display attributes.
+Supports Contrast and color for all product elements are set via CSS and can be overridden by browser settings or OS settings. (h) When animation is displayed, the information shall be displayable in at least one non-animated presentation mode at the option of the user.
+Not Applicable Product contains no animations. (i) Color coding shall not be used as the only means of conveying information, Does not Support In many cases, hyperlinks are distinguished from normal indicating an action, prompting a response, or distinguishing a visual element. text only by color. (j) When a product permits a user to adjust color and contrast settings, a variety of color selections capable of producing a range of contrast levels shall be provided.
+Not Applicable Product does not permit user to adjust color and contrast settings. (k) Software shall not use flashing or blinking text, objects, or other elements having a flash or blink frequency greater than 2 Hz and lower than 55 Hz.
+Supports Product uses no blinking text, objects, or other elements.
+(I) When electronic forms are used, the form shall allow people using Assistive Technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues.
+Supports with Exceptions In at least some cases, form field constraints are implied rather than explicitly indicated.